ethstorage/ethfs-git/design.md

 Our goal is to build a **fully decentralized GitHub**:
 - where Git objects are stored as packfiles on decentralized storage (EthStorage),
-- refs and branch updates are recorded and verified on-chain,
+- branch references and updates are stored on-chain to ensure a transparent, tamper-proof history,
-- and users can clone, push, and verify every update and its provenance with the same Git commands, now backed by Ethereum’s trust guarantees.
+- and users can clone and push using the same Git commands — now backed by Ethereum’s trust guarantees.

 This aligns with Vitalik’s call for *“full-stack openness and verifiability”*, ensuring that every layer — from code to deployment — is transparent and independently reproducible.